-If you see any of these signs or suspect a young person is being trafficked, please don’t wait — use these phone numbers to report a tip or connect with anti-trafficking services in your area.
+If you see any of these signs or suspect someone is being trafficked, please don’t wait — use these phone numbers to report a tip or connect with anti-trafficking services in your area.

-If you’d like to read more about recognizing the signs of sex trafficking, check out this resource from The Polaris Project.
+To read more about recognizing the signs of sex trafficking, check out more resources from The Polaris Project.